 Public relations managers plan and direct the creation of material that will maintain or enhance the public image of their employer or client.
 Fundraising managers coordinate campaigns that bring in donations for their organization.

 Technical writers, also called technical communicators, prepare instruction manuals, how-to guides, journal articles, and other supporting documents to communicate complex and technical information more easily.
-They also develop, gather, and disseminate technical information through an organization’s communications channels.

 Get the education and training you need for a career in Media and Communication.